Libraries Byelaws (PDF, 1.1 MB) – Our library byelaws made under Section 19 of the Public Libraries and Museums Act 1964.

-New material is selected on a coordinated county-wide basis to ensure effective coverage.
-Selection criteria is informed by evidence-based stock management performance tools as well as customer feedback and recommendations.
+New material is selected on a coordinated countywide basis to ensure effective coverage.
+Selection criteria are informed by evidence-based stock management performance tools as well as customer feedback and recommendations.
 We undertake a range of consultation, including surveys and discussions with community groups, to ensure we meet the needs of our diverse communities.

-We use major library suppliers who process our stock ready for the shelves (e.g. date labels), as well as a range of specialist booksellers.
+We use major library suppliers who process our stock ready for the shelves (such as date labels), as well as a range of specialist booksellers.
 Membership of a purchasing consortium enables us to improve the effectiveness of our purchasing and achieve significant savings in public expenditure.

-Books and Reading – how to request.
-You can request items at any library and on-line.
+You can request items at any library and online.

 Mobile Library Service – criteria for mobile library stops

 The length of a stop will be determined by the number of people using the service.
 The minimum length of a stop will be 15 minutes to allow sufficient time for use of the onboard public access internet/email facilities.